superfly/docs/rails/advanced-guides/phusion-passenger.html.md

 status: beta
 ---

-This guide shows you how to replace the Puma web server with [nginx](https://www.nginx.com/) and [Phusion Passenger](https://www.phusionpassenger.com/).
-This may be useful if you need functionality that only nginx and/or Passenger provide, such as reverse proxying or hosting multiple applicationss.
+This guide shows you how to replace the Puma web server which runs your Rails application with
+[nginx](https://www.nginx.com/) and [Phusion
+Passenger](https://www.phusionpassenger.com/).
+This may be useful if you need functionality that nginx and/or Passenger provide, such as reverse proxying or hosting multiple applicationss.

 ## Replacing the Dockerfile